 - 1. The Call for Applications specifies that a "Description of my study plans" or a "Letter of motivation" has to be submitted.
 What exactly does this mean?
-You will find notes on how to write a motivation letter in section G: "How do I write a letter of motivation?" - 2.
-The Call for Applications calls for a comprehensive and precise "Description of my research project".
+More information on how to write a letter of motivation is given in section G: "How do I write a letter of motivation?" - 2.
+The Call for Applications specifies that a comprehensive and precise "Description of my research project".
 What does this mean?

-You will find notes on how to describe your research project in section G: "How do I describe my research project?"

-3. I would like to improve my German before I arrive in the country.
-Are there online language courses which I can take in my home country?
+More information on how to describe your research project is given in section G: "How do I describe my research project?" - 3.
+I would like to improve my German before I arrive in the country.
+Are there online language courses which I can enrol for in my home country?
 Yes, you can learn German online.
 Find out on the DAAD website Deutsch-lernen.net about the different options that are available for learning German.
 Special online German language courses are offered by the Goethe-Institut, for example, or Deutsch-Uni Online (for scholarship holders whose scholarships last longer than 6 months, the DAAD covers the costs of a DUO module.)